golanlevin/DrawingWithMachines/machines/hp7475a/3d_pen_adapter/README.md

 ![penholder_photo.jpg](img/hp7475a_pen_adapter_photo.jpg)

-This page contains CAD files for 3D printing a pen-adapter for the [HP7475A](https://hpmuseum.net/display_item.php?hw=74) (and other 1980's-era HP plotters), compatible with popular gel pens like the Pilot G-2 and Uni-Ball Signo 207.
+This page contains design files for 3D printing a pen-adapter for the [HP7475A](https://hpmuseum.net/display_item.php?hw=74) (and other 1980's-era HP plotters), compatible with popular gel pens like the Pilot G-2 and Uni-Ball Signo 207.
 This model was designed by Golan Levin in May 2025 for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at Carnegie Mellon University, and is CC BY-SA 3.0.

 Contents: